-- a) Legal proceedings - In September 2006, Dr John Prince, Executive Director filed suit against the Authority for alleged breach of Contract of Employment and restraining the Authority from terminating his employment.
-Judgement was rendered in favour of the Authority in this matter in August 2009. - ii) In September 2009, Dr John Prince, filed a subsequent suit against the Authority seeking injunctive relief. - iii) Proceedings commenced by the Authority under Section 65 of the Act alleging broadcasting without a licence by Radio Vision Limited. - iv) TATT vs Sidewalk-TATT commenced proceeding as against Sidewalk for breach of concession.
+- a) Legal proceedings - i) In September 2006, Dr John Prince, Executive Director filed a suit against the Authority for alleged breach of contract of employment and restraining the Authority from terminating his employment.
+Judgment was rendered in favor of the Authority in this matter in August 2009.
+In September 2009, Dr John Prince, filed a subsequent suit against the Authority seeking injunctive relief. - ii) Proceedings commenced by the Authority under Section 65 of the Act alleging broadcasting without a license by Radio Vision Limited.
+The matter is still before the courts. - iii) The company commenced proceeding against Sidewalk for breach of concession.
 As part of the proceedings TATT confiscated a transmitter from Sidewalk which was being used illegally.
-Judgement was rendered in favour of Sidewalk in this matter. - v) TATT vs Sidewalk (Appeal Proceedings) against the decision rendered in the matter referred to item (iv) above. - (vi) Sidewalk vs TATT-Sidewalk commenced Judicial Review proceedings against TATT in relation to the matter referred to in item (iv) - viii) Sidewalk vs TATT-Sidewalk sought Judicial Review of the decision of the Panel in the preliminary hearing of dispute 4/7/07/2 (Trini Bashment vs Sidewalk Radio). - ix) In November 2009, the Authority commenced proceedings in the magistrates court against Life Radio, 21st Century Arts and Entertainment and Hansley Ajodha for inter alia the transfer of ownership or control of a broadcasting concession without the required approval of the Authority.
+Judgment was rendered in favor of Sidewalk in this matter.
+The company subsequently appealed against the decision rendered in this matter.
+The parties are awaiting listing of this matter before the court of appeal. - a) Legal proceedings (continued) - iv) In November 2009, the Authority commenced proceedings in the magistrates' court against Life Radio, 21st Century Arts and Entertainment and Hansley Ajodha for inter alia the transfer of ownership or control of a broadcasting concession without the required approval of the Authority. - In July 2009, the Authority initiated proceedings against five (5) persons for the operation of a public telecommunications service without a concession granted by the Minister.